Ryan Teague

-Ryan Graham Pun Teague (born 24 January 2002) is an Australian professional footballer who plays as a central midfielder for the U23-team of Primeira Liga club Famalicão.
+Ryan Graham Pun Teague (born 24 January 2002) is an Australian professional soccer player who plays as a defensive midfielder for Belgian Pro League club K.V.
+Mechelen and the Australia national team.

 Club career

 Sydney FC

 Teague joined Sydney FC's academy at its inception, and progressed through the youth ranks, before being awarded a scholarship in September 2018.
 In September 2019, along with Marco Tilio and Harry van der Saag, Teague was awarded a Hyundai A-League scholarship contract, and was promoted to the senior squad.
 On 7 December 2019, Teague made his professional debut, coming off the bench for Luke Brattan in the 82nd minute of a 5–1 win over Brisbane Roar at Jubilee Oval.

 Famalicão

 On 30 January 2020, Teague signed for Portuguese side Famalicão.
 He made his first team debut on 24 July 2021 in a 1–0 Taça da Liga win against Feirense.

+Sporting da Covilhã (loan)

-On 13 August 2021, Sporting da Covilhã announced the signing of Teague on a season long loan.
+On 1 August 2021, Sporting da Covilhã announced the signing of Teague on a season long loan.
 His first appearance was in the Liga Portugal 2 game against Vilafranquense on 23 August 2021.